 Private Amsterdam Windmill Tour

-Most people who want to see windmills end up at Zaanse Schans, which is fine if you don’t mind sharing it with several hundred other tourists.
-I don’t like going there.
-This is a full day out in the genuine Dutch countryside, the flat open landscape of polders and dikes and small harbour towns that most visitors to Amsterdam never see.
-I pick you up from your hotel and we’re back by mid-afternoon, and it’s usually the highlight of people’s trips.
+Most people who want to see windmills and countryside end up at Zaanse Schans, Volendam and Marken, which is fine if you don’t mind sharing it with hundreds of other tourists.
+I don’t take you to those sorts of places.
+I’ve spent a decade getting to know some genuinely special spots, and this is the day trip I’ve put together from them.
+We drive along winding back country lanes, open farmland and small villages, past the flat landscape of polders and dikes, stopping at a picture-perfect harbour town that most visitors to Amsterdam never find, at rural windmills from the 1600s, and at a real working farm with happy Dutch cows.
+I pick you up at 9am from your hotel in an SUV or Mercedes minivan, and we’re back by mid-afternoon.
+It’s usually the highlight of people’s trips.

 There are two versions of the tour.
 Monnickendam is my favourite and the one I recommend to most people.
 Edam is the better choice if you have young children with you.